 Program Name: The Texas Affordable Baccalaureate Program

-Targeted Degree Program: Bachelor of Applied Science with emphasis in Organizational Leadership
+Targeted Degree Program: Applied Science, emphasis in Organizational Leadership

 First-Year Enrollment: 215

 Anticipated Students Served in First Five Years: 6,600